Gugulethu-Nyoni/formique/integrations/formique-semantq/README.md

 This is required for sender verification and spam protection.

-For more comprehensive details on Formique's features and usage and options visit the [Formique GitHub Repository](https://github.com/Gugulethu-Nyoni/formique).
+For more comprehensive details on Formique's features and options, visit the [Formique GitHub Repository](https://github.com/Gugulethu-Nyoni/formique).